kkulesz/BDSPRO/README.md

     - only for benchmark runs with write% = 100
     - fix batch size
   - CHECK: how can we ensure we measure execution time of actual write -> query call might return before actual write happened

-Presentation: Add slide "Lessons Learned" -> ppl drop out / dont do anything -> talk about it